-Multiple full-page announcements have been published in newspapers around the Puget Sound and surrounding areas.
+We published multiple full-page announcements in newspapers around the Puget Sound and surrounding areas.

 Directly addressing Governor Inslee and Senators Murray and Cantwell, this ad brings attention to the amount of juvenile Chinook salmon that will be killed by the four lower Snake River dams.
 It informs political leaders of what action they need to take to prevent this: immediate breaching of the four lower Snake River dams.
 If this action is taken, there will be an increase of returning salmon—which will directly benefit Southern Resident Killer Whales and our fisheries.